 By: Marilyn L. Davis __ Isolated Incidents or a Pattern of Behaviors?
 When any behavior becomes the normal response or reaction to life or the typical way you act, the actions become a ‘pattern of behavior.’
 In our active addiction, we created many patterns: Manipulation to get our drugs Blaming others for our […]Read More

 When we first get into recovery, time takes on a different aspect – there is either too much or not enough.
 We may become aware of how much time we wasted in our addiction, and desperately try to make up for all the mistakes of the past in one day.Read More

 As a person in long-term recovery, I made many resolutions to stop drinking and using drugs, most of which were while I was high, couldn’t pay a bill, or I had a hangover.
-That resolution lasted as long as I felt bad, or about 24 hours.Read More
+That resolution lasted as long as I felt bad, or about 24 hours, but with a plan, I accomplished those resolutions.Read More

 By: Marilyn L. Davis —- When Our Body and Mind Rebels Against Us —- Our bodies and minds got used to being high.
 When we take away those substances, either our body or mind or both can react and can start craving the substance.
 As far back as 1988, when I got into recovery, we’ve […]Read More